This publication is available in a PDF file format only.

 While we enjoy the beautiful colors associated with fall foliage, we also realize that most of those leaves will soon be on the ground.
 At this time of year, many turf managers quit managing grass and shift their focus instead to managing leaves.
-In some situations, leaf removal by way of blowing, raking, or vacuuming is essential because of turf use (e.g. golf course turf where finding a ball in leaves is next to impossible).
-Another reason to mulch or remove leaves is to improve the turf-growing conditions.
-A thick layer of leaves blocks sunlight, reducing turf growth because of the shading effect.
-The leaves also trap and hold moisture in the turf canopy, increasing the potential for turf disease.
-However, treatment and/or disposal of leaves can be time consuming and costly.
-In some areas, it is actually illegal to place bagged leaves at curbside for pickup due to restrictions on placing lawn waste in landfills.
+In some situations, leaf removal by way of blowing, raking, or vacuuming is essential because of turf use (e.g. golf course turf where either finding or playing a ball in leaves can be next to impossible).

 Virginia Cooperative Extension materials are available for public use, re-print, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Jewel E. Hairston, Administrator, 1890 Extension Program, Virginia State, Petersburg.